Tonywuhk/realai.org/predictive-learning.md

 ## Video Prediction

 A general framework for video prediction is to learn a representation of an input video sequence, which can be transformed (or copied) into a new representation to be decoded into a future video sequence.
 [Srivastava et al. (2015)](https://arxiv.org/abs/1502.04681) used multilayer LSTM networks to predict future sequences of image patches and high-level “percepts” of video frames extracted using a pretrained convolutional net.
 [Mathieu et al. (2015)](https://arxiv.org/abs/1511.05440) proposed adversarial and image gradient difference losses, then used a multi-scale convolutional network to generate sharper future images.
+A similar multi-scale architecture is used in [Neverova & Luc et al. (2017)](https://arxiv.org/abs/1703.07684) to predict segmentation maps from earlier semantically segmented video frames, and substantially better results are achieved in the Cityscapes dataset.

 Inspired by the "predictive coding" [(Rao & Ballard, 1999)](http://www.nature.com/neuro/journal/v2/n1/abs/nn0199_79.html) concept from neuroscience, [Lotter et al. (2016)](https://arxiv.org/abs/1605.08104) built a multi-layer network where each layer made local predictions and only forwarded deviations from those predictions to subsequent layers.

 ### Action-Conditional Prediction